 Events aimed to support the careers of established mediamakers include coffees, meetings with high-level professionals, and dinners.

 Women of Vision Awards (1994-present)

-This annual celebration honors women who have excelled in their field and served their communities.
+This celebration recognizes women who have excelled in their field and served their communities.
 A list of past honorees is available on this website.

 Women in Film & Television International (WIFTI) (1996-present)

-WIFV launched its website to enhance its presence in the DC metro area.
+WIFV launched its website to enhance its presence in the Mid-Atlantic region.
 The website is the best conduit of information and opportunities for WIFV members and the community at large.

 WIFV Media Job Fair (1998-present)